All Articles Tagged "trial"

 “I heard them in their room yelling, I felt bad.
 She came in my room and she was livid.
 She told me to get out.
 She was just screaming to me to get out.
 I don’t remember if she said why,” she recalled before revealing that she left home to stay at a friend’s house that night.

 “My mom didn’t know where I was, but Mendeecees did.”

 The next day Mendeecees found her at her friend’s home, told the young woman that her mother had packed her belongings and pleaded with her not to reveal any details about their relationship.

 “He said she didn’t know anything, so don’t say anything.
 It was something he would ‘take to his grave.’
 He [also] told me they were done.”

 “I felt horrible.
 At one point Mendeecees and my mother were going to get married.
 I felt it was all my fault.”

-Sadly, she also revealed that she had to drop out of nursing school because of the trial.
+Sadly, she also claimed that she had to drop out of nursing school because of the trial.
 “You can’t miss that many days of class,” she said.
-She expressed that in addition to being shocked to learn that Harris was featured on “Love & Hip Hop”, she was also unaware that he was carrying on a relationship with Yandy Smith while he was still with her mother.
+She claimed that in addition to being shocked to learn that Harris was featured on “Love & Hip Hop”, she was also unaware that he was carrying on a relationship with Yandy Smith while he was still with her mother.